paolobrasolin/jekyll-sheafy/README.md

 These are the features you can expect in the future:

+- Enable `referents` variable w/ nodes references by the current one
 - `root` variable w/ root node of the tree
 - `siblings` variable or some variant of it to enable navigation between adjacent nodes at the same depth
 - Prev/next node navigation